Mystery surrounds former Marine's imprisonment in Venezuela

 Spooked by his experience in jail, his family believes he was misled, or possibly extorted, by people preying on his desperation to return home.
 In April, he told his family he traveled to Puerto Bolivar, on the peninsula of La Guajira in Colombia, believing he was going to catch a boat to Aruba.
 But it never showed up.
 In June, his grandmother died and he missed his son’s 11th birthday.

-“Wherever he was in the world he always flew home for his birthday,” said Rutherford, who was himself jailed abroad, for a month in Turkmenistan, during a long petroleum career in dangerous, authoritarian environs.
+“Wherever he was in the world he always flew home for his birthday,” said Rutherford, who was himself detained abroad, blocked for leaving a month from Turkmenistan, during a long petroleum career in dangerous, authoritarian environs.
 “Even when he was deployed in Iraq, he once flew home for a three-day visit.”

-The Purple Dream was next spotted in Aruba, showing up unannounced around midnight July 21 to Oranjestad harbor with two people aboard, according to the Dutch Caribbean Coast Guard.
+The Purple Dream was next spotted in Aruba, showing up unannounced around midnight July 21 to Oranjestad harbor with two people aboard.
 Port authorities, over the radio, told the ship that the borders were closed due to coronavirus.

 “The captain informed me that they have been on the water for 20 days and are very tired,” according to a port official’s report about the incident.